 Mt.
 Everest Expedition is the ultimate destination for any mountaineer.
 The summit of this peak provides the greatest sense of achievement and success.
 Viewing the world from the height of 8848m is everyone’s wish.
 But, only a few adventurers summit Everest and see the world from above.

-The expedition to Everest leads you in high elevation and harsh climatic conditions.
-It highly demands the prior experience of high mountain climbing.
-To add on that, hard work, stamina, determination, and skill is also equally important as the prior experience.
+The expedition to Everest leads you to high elevation and harsh climatic conditions.
+It highly demands prior experience in high mountain climbing.
+Additionally, hard work, stamina, determination, and skill are equally important as prior experience.

 How long it takes to climb Mount Everest

-In total, the expedition is 65-day long, but if it’s about the basic days of climbing then it is 47 days to ascend the peak and to descend from peak to base camp.
-Apart from the lower Everest Base Camp, there are 4 more base camps till the top.
-Climbers pass each of the base camps going up and down to reach the peak.
-Also, they rest at base camps to acclimatize themselves with the surroundings.
-Due to this also the total expedition time goes so long.
+The expedition is 65 days long, but if it’s about the basic days of climbing, then it is 47 days to ascend the peak and descend from peak to base camp.
+Apart from the lower Everest Base Camp, there are 4 more base camps to the top.
+Climbers pass each base camp going up and down to reach the peak.
+Also, they rest at base camps to acclimatize themselves to the surroundings.
+Due to this also, the total expedition time goes so long.

-Other than the climb, there is a beautiful Everest Base Camp trek from Lukla.
+Besides the climb, there is a beautiful Everest Base Camp trek from Lukla.
 This trek lasts for 10 days.
 You’ll reach Everest Base Camp through beautiful villages, forests, and green hills of the Everest region.
-To sum up, the Everest Expedition is a total package that starts from touring the old city Kathmandu till climbing the world’s highest peak.
+To sum up, the Everest Expedition is a package that starts from touring the old city of Kathmandu to climbing the world’s highest peak.
 You’ll experience a lot of things in one package.
-Peace, Success, Hard Work, Commitment or simply you’ll taste everything in this journey.
+Peace, Success, Hard Work, Commitment, or simply, you’ll taste everything in this journey.

 Everest Base Camp Trek

-Everest Base Camp trek is the inherent part of the Everest Expedition.
-That is every Mt.
-Everest climbers have done this trek from Lukla to Everest Base Camp.
-This trek is marked as moderate, but if you are here for the summit of peak this is nothing.
+The Everest Base Camp trek is an inherent part of the Everest Expedition.
+That is, every Mt.
+Everest climber has done this trek from Lukla to Everest Base Camp.
+This trek is marked as moderate, but if you are here for the summit of the peak, this is nothing.
 Everest Base Camp trek from Lukla is the first few steps toward the top.
 This trek makes you prepare for the climb and enlarges your pain endurance.
-It also helps to acclimate your body with the elevation and climate before the ascent.
+It also helps to acclimate your body to the elevation and climate before the ascent.

-To find more about this tour, click this link: Everest Base Camp Trek
+To find out more about this tour, click this link: Everest Base Camp Trek